-The law of 22 May 2019 (Loi PACTE) strengthens the governance of CDC by expanding the Commission de Surveillance's membership and reinforcing its powers.
+The law of 22 May 2019 (Loi PACTE) strengthens the governance of CDC by expanding the Commission de Surveillance's membership and reinforcing its oversight powers.
 It also strengthens controls over CDC by transferring the prudential oversight to the ACPR from the Commission de Surveillance.

-Finally, the law allows the transfer of the shares of the French State and CDC in the insurance company CNP Assurances (IFSR A1 stable) to the French postal services' (La Poste) banking subsidiary (La Banque Postale [LBP]) and the subsequent transfer of part of the state's shares in La Poste to CDC.
-As a result, CDC is the main shareholder of La Poste and its banking subsidiary LBP and insurance subsidiary CNP Assurances (which is the main French life insurer, with €440.4 billion of total assets as of December 2019).
-The binding agreement was signed in March 2020.
+Finally, the law allows the transfer of the shares of the French State and CDC in the insurance company CNP Assurances (IFSR A1, stable) to the French postal services' (La Poste) banking subsidiary (La Banque Postale [LBP]) and the subsequent transfer of part of the State's shares in La Poste to CDC.
+As a result, since March 2020, CDC is the main shareholder of La Poste and its banking subsidiary LBP and insurance subsidiary CNP Assurances (which is the main French life insurer, with €440.4 billion of total assets as of December 2019).
+CDC is now the ultimate parent of a large public financial conglomerate, concentrating a large amount of the State's strategic investments.